The real origins of the Bible

 How did they decide what to write?

 A lot of the stories in the Bible, including the gospels, were passed on orally for decades or more before anyone actually wrote them down.
-A few decades of oral transmission from memory is plenty of time for a historical story to be corrupted into a mythological story.
-It has been known to happen, and people persistently prefer to believe the fantasy version that the story has become, even if there are still people around who were actually there, or written records, that disagree.
+A few decades of oral transmission (AKA hearsay) from memory is plenty of time for a historical story to be corrupted into a mythological story.
+It has been known to happen, and people persistently prefer to believe the fantasy version that the story has become, even if there are still people around who were actually there who disagree, or even if there are written records that disagree.

 So even if the stories in the Bible are based on historical events, and even if the writers weren’t trying to make things up, fictional supernatural elements could have easily become accepted as part of the originally mundane stories by the time they were written down.